 In these modern times it is possible for anyone to learn about rongoa Maori through books, and through teachers of rongoa who are open to sharing the knowledge of rongoa to the wider population in general.
 However, a good rongoa Maori teacher will still maintain the attributes and understandings of the traditional cultural beliefs and views that are so intrinsically a part of rongoa Maori.

 The healing practice of rongoa Maori has been somewhat diffused or less prevalent amongst Maori living in modern society today due to a movement away from their traditional, natural living environments/communities and therefore away from traditional healing practices.
 And also, because of the colonisation of New Zealand which caused more and more of the land to be cleared for farming, towns and industrilisation, native bush was no longer as accessible to many Maori people as it had been in the past.

-A lot of modern day Maori people have become submerged or heavily influenced in the ways of modern society, including the use of mainstream medical interventions to address their health issues.
-However, rongoa Maori still continues to this day, albeit quite often not steeped in the huge degree of traditional culture that it once was as it spreads it's wings amongst people of other cultures, but still fuelled by the interest of numerous people of all walks of life who have a desire to learn about natural healing practices and medicines.
+A lot of modern-day Maori people have become submerged or heavily influenced in the ways of modern society, including the use of mainstream medical interventions to address their health issues.
+However, rongoa Maori still continues to this day, albeit quite often not steeped in the huge degree of traditional culture that it once was as it spreads its wings amongst people of other cultures, but still fueled by the interest of numerous people of all walks of life who have a desire to learn about natural healing practices and medicines.